amansk/awsscripts/README.md

 Sample Cloudformation templates are in the cfntemplates folder and the provisioning scripts are in the scripts folder.
 You have to write a config file as well.
 A sample config file is available in the scripts folder.

+### Setup

+To use these scripts, the following setup steps need to be done.

+1. Install Boto

+		pip install boto

+2. Set the following environment variables with your AWS credentials.
+Put them in your bashrc.

+		export AWS_ACCESS_KEY=<my_access_key>
+		export AWS_SECRET_KEY=<my_secret_key>

+3. Setup the configs for the scripts.
+These are the in the scripts/config file.

 ### Example usage

     $ ./setup.py -h